-Studies of Level 3 'Can Music Change the World' should be undertaken.
+Minimum of a 'Demonstrating' standard Level 3 English and Can Music Change the World?

 In Music in Practice, students are involved in making (composing and performing) and responding by exploring and engaging with music practices in class, school and community.
 Through music activities, students have opportunities to engage individually and in groups to express music ideas that serve purposes and contexts, Students lean about workplace health and safety issues relevant to the music industry and effective work practices that foster a positive work ethic, the authentic music practices that reflect the real-world practices of composers, performers and audiences.